eijynagai/cv/index.md

 **Luis Augusto Eijy Nagai**.
 A Computational Analysis of the Impact of 3D Chromosome Organization on its Gene Expression Regulation.
 PhD Thesis, University of Tokyo.

 `2015`
 **Luis Augusto Eijy Nagai**.
-Differential analysis on genes involved in beef tenderness in Angus and Nelore beef cattle.
+Identification of genes involved in meat tenderness in Angus and Nellore breeds using differential expression analysis.
 Master Dissertation, University of Campinas.